errai/errai/errai-cordova-maven-plugin/readme.md

       </plugin>

 ```
-The configuration above will excute one of the plugin goals `build-project` at the `package` build phase you can also
+The configuration above will execute one of the plugin goals `build-project` at the `package` build phase you can also
-omit this to speedup building and then later execute `mvn build-project` to build the native parts.
-Right now _only_
+omit this to speedup building and then later execute `mvn cordova:build-project` to build the native parts.
-android and ios are supported.
+Right now _only_ android and ios are supported.

 Add the following to for maven to be able to find the plugin: